FPGA Compilation Flags

 Generates a simulator device image.

 Causes the simulation flow to log signals to Siemens EDA

 (formerly Mentor Graphics)Questa* waveform files.

 <depth>attribute to specify how many levels of hierarchy are logged.
 If you do not specify a value for the

 Sets the degree of parallelism used in the FPGA bitstream compilation.

 <num_threads>value specifies the number of parallel threads you want to use.
 The maximum recommended value is the number of available cores.
 Setting this flag is optional.
 The default behavior is for the Intel® Quartus® Prime software to compile in parallel on all available cores.

 Runs FPGA bitstream compilation with reduced effort.
-This option allows faster compile time but at a cost of reduced performance of the compiled FPGA hardware image.
+This option allows faster compile time but at the cost of reduced performance of the compiled FPGA hardware image.
 Use this flag only for faster development time.
-It is not intended for production quality results.
+It is not intended for production-quality results.

 -Xsfast-compileflag is equivalent to setting the QSF setting

 ON.
 This QSF setting mainly sets the Intel Quartus Prime software into the compile mode that is dominated by the Fast Functional Test.